Kapitsa–Dirac effect: Diffraction pattern in the Raman-Nath regime

 The transverse RMS momentum of the diffracted particles is therefore linearly proportional to the pulse area:

 Realisation

 The invention of the laser in 1960 allowed the production of coherent light and therefore the ability to construct the standing waves of light that are required to observe the effect experimentally.

 Kapitsa–Dirac scattering of sodium atoms by a near resonant standing wave laser field was experimentally demonstrated in 1985 by the group of D. E. Pritchard at the Massachusetts Institute of Technology.
 A supersonic atomic beam with sub-recoil transverse momentum was passed through a near resonant standing wave and diffraction up to 10ħk was observed.

 The scattering of electrons by an intense optical standing wave was experimentally realised by the group of M. Bashkansky at AT&T Bell Laboratories, New Jersey, in 1988.

+The Kapitza-Dirac effect is routinely used in calibration of the depth of the optical lattices.